 After the first day's shooting of the homecoming parade, there was a heavy rain that night.
 The next day, the production crew rented a field-burning tractor that shot flames across the width of the street to dry it.

-All of John Belushi's behavior in the cafeteria was improvised.
-He was not told to pile all the food on his tray and when he did director John Landis urged the camera operator to "stay with him."
-The infamous "zit scene" was also improvised.
-The reaction from the cast is genuine.
+John Belushi's performance in the cafeteria scene was entirely improvised.
+When he began piling food on his tray, Director John Landis urged the camera operator to "stay with him."
+The infamous "I'm a zit" gag was also improvised, and the reaction from the cast is completely genuine.

 Originally, Harold Ramis and Doug Kenney's idea was titled "Laser Orgy Girls", a comedy about Charles Manson as a high school student.
 Producer Matty Simmons suggested that the setting be changed to college and the content to be toned down.
 Ramis also incorporated ideas from an earlier treatment he wrote titled "Freshman Year" based on his experiences in college.

-The Delta actors partied together every night but John Landis kept John Belushi away from them by having him stay in a house miles away with his wife, Judith Belushi-Pisano.
-Belushi was a notorious partier and Landis wanted him to stay clean throughout the shoot.
-Belushi did host a few parties at the house but stayed clean because he saw the film as a great opportunity for him.
+The Delta House actors partied together every night, but Director John Landis kept John Belushi separated from them by lodging him and his wife, Judith Belushi-Pisano in a house miles from the set.
+Belushi was a notorious partyer, and Landis wanted him to remain sober throughout the shoot.
+Belushi did host a few parties at the house, but stayed clean because he saw the film as a great career opportunity.